Westcon-Comstor launches updated partner portal

 This will provide valuable insights for partners, including descriptive analytics to help spot opportunities, understand customer and wider industry trends, and manage product renewals and subscriptions.

-PartnerView aims to be more than just a place for Westcon to sell things.
+PartnerCentral aims to be more than just a place for Westcon to sell things.

 "We believe that a marketplace is a place where buyers and sellers meet up, in the tradition and history of humankind," Aronson said.